Last Updated on March 3, 2021 by Shaun Snapp

 “In the meantime, database players like Oracle and Microsoft are offering their own in-memory switches while supporting the systems management and IT talent infrastructure most CIOs have built over the last few decades.
 So in a couple of years SAP may have to reverse source about database portability.
 SAP has already shared dates for continued support of the Oracle Database 12c in-memory switch and its Engineering Systems products like Exadata and the SPARC SuperCluster.”

-HANA is an analytics database that has yet to master (updated as of information coming to us in September 2018), dual model database processing with anywhere near the promised performance.
+HANA is an analytics database that has yet to master (updated information coming to us in September 2018) dual model database processing with anywhere near the promised performance.